skx/gobasic/README.md

   * However the embedded sample, described later in this file, demonstrates using BASIC to create a PNG image.
   * There is also a HTTP-based BASIC server, also described later, which allows you to create images "interactively".
 * I didn't implement the full BASIC set of primitives.
   * Although most of the commands available to the ZX Spectrum are implemented.
-I only excluded things relating to tape, user-defined functions, etc.
+I only excluded things relating to tape, PEEK, POKE, etc.
+  * If you want to add new BASIC keywords this is easy, and the samples mentioned above do that.

-Currently the following obvious primitives work:
+The following obvious primitives work as you'd expect:

 * `DIM`
   * Create an array, only one and two-dimensional arrays are supported.